kakeiy/kakeiy.github.io/content/authors/admin/_index.md

     url: https://www.eecs.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research lies at the intersection of statistics, machine learning, and optimization.
+bio: My research interests lie at the intersection of statistics, machine learning, and optimization.

 # Interests to show in About widget
 interests:
   - Machine learning
+  - Statistical inference
   - Diffusion model
-  - Inference

 # Education to show in About widget
 education: